manuGil/lecture-notes/shell-notes.md

 8. Pipeline use the the `|` symbol to chain inputs and outputs between commands
 7. Bash scripts and `for` loops can help to automate tasks
 8. Always test your pipelines/scripts with a selected copy of your data.

+> make a break to coicide with the film shooting, 15:30 to 16:00.